Sometimes just hearing the words “Eco-Tourism” seems like you’re asked to obligatory stay at a farm, help the owner take out the weeds in the garden.

 These opportunities give travelers a sense of purpose and can be catalysts for personal growth.

-Tourists gain an understanding of their own culture when given a chance to compare it to a distinctly dissimilar one of their host destination.
+Tourists gain an understanding of their own culture when given a chance to compare it to a distinctly dissimilar one of their host destinations.

 They are able to see the world in a different light, increase compassion for others and understand why others live differently from those in their own culture.